Phys 151: Introduction to Quantum Field Theory

 A. Zee, Quantum Field Theory in a Nutshell.
 2nd edition (Princeton U.P., 2010).

-The second book is a new and intriguing introductory text,
+I also recommend the fairly new and intriguing introductory text,

 J. Donoghue and L. Sorbo, A Prelude to Quantum Field Theory (Princeton U.P., 2022),